actuallymentor/battery/README.md

     instructions on how to make which utility exempt from sudo, highly recommended

   battery update
+    update the battery utility to the latest version

+  battery reinstall
-    update the battery utility to the latest version (reruns the installation script)
+    reinstall the battery utility to the latest version (reruns the installation script)

   battery uninstall
     enable charging and remove the smc tool and the battery script